VHDPlus/vhdplus-website/docs/component_vhdpcore_max10.md

 ![VHDP Core MAX10](assets/vhdpcore/Items3.png)

 The VHDPlus Core MAX10 is the entry into FPGA programming.
 With it's many I/Os, internal ADC, large RAM, Flash and an onboard USB programmer, you can even realize complex projects with many components and an internal Arduino-compatible processor that work together.
-Also with the small form factor and Headers on the bottom, it is perfect to be used directly in your projects and with the CRUVI connectors it features a full plug and play experience.
+Also with the small form factor and headers on the back, it is perfect to be used directly in your projects and with the CRUVI connectors it features a full plug and play experience.
 With the CRUVI High Speed connector, you can connect e.g. MIPI Camera, Gigabit Ethernet or Highspeed ADC/DAC extensions with differential I/Os to reach the full potential of the FPGA.

 The MAX 10 FPGA with 8,000 logic elements can handle tasks from controlling robots to handle audio and video signals.
 Unlike other FPGAs, it features internal Flash and an ADC, so you can directly save your programs on the chip and don't have to use an external ADC to read analog values.